kubernetes-sigs/gateway-api/site-src/contributing/gamma.md

 ## Meeting mechanics

-GAMMA meetings will occur weekly on Tuesdays for 1 hour, alternating between 3pm PT and 8am PT slots to try to be as time-zone inclusive as possible.
+GAMMA meetings will occur every two weeks on Tuesdays for 1 hour, alternating between 3pm PT and 8am PT slots to try to be as time-zone inclusive as possible.
 Meetings will be moderated by the [GAMMA leads](https://github.com/kubernetes-sigs/gateway-api/blob/main/OWNERS_ALIASES#L23)